Can You Put Bubbles in a Jacuzzi Tub? Risks and Approved Products

 Read the tub’s manualUnapproved products

-Bubble bath is a bad idea for jetted tubs since the air or water jets agitate the bubbles leading to an endless stream of bubbles.
-These bubbles end up filling up the whole tub thus making a mess of the bathroom.
+A bubble bath is bad for jetted tubs since the air or water jets agitate the bubbles, leading to endless bubbles.
+These bubbles fill up the whole tub, thus making a mess of the bathroom.

-Besides that, bubble bath will be circulated in the water which eventually leads to clogs and dirt in the water pump and jets.
-As such, it’s best to avoid bubble bath and go for products approved for the jetted bath.
+Besides that, bubble baths will be circulated in the water, eventually leading to clogs and dirt in the water pump and jets.
+They also create dirt on the tubs that may be hard to clean, especially for wooden tubs.
+As such, it’s best to avoid bubble baths and go for products approved for the jetted bath.

 On the other hand, carrier oils are added to essential oils to disperse them into the water.
-They may also have their benefits on the skin and mood and include lanolin, jojoba, and almond oil.
+They may also benefit the skin and mood, including lanolin, jojoba, and almond oil.
 Carrier oils are quite thick and can thus damage the jetted tub if used often.

 For this reason, you should avoid essential oils that have carrier oils.
-The quality of the essential oils doesn’t diminish when it’s without the carrier oils.
-Instead, you’ll enjoy the benefits of the essential oils without the downsides of carrier oils.
+The quality of the essential oils doesn’t diminish without the carrier oils.
+Instead, you’ll enjoy the benefits of essential oils without the downsides of carrier oils.

-Bath products such as shampoos, body soaps, and shower gels are quite heavy and sticky and will clog up your jetted tub.
-Instead, always take a shower before entering your jacuzzi to avoid dirt and soaps scum from affecting the jets on your jacuzzi.
-Some harsh products can even harm jacuzzi surrounds such as quartz shower walls.
+Bath products such as shampoos, body soaps, and shower gels are heavy and sticky and will clog up your jetted tub.
+Instead, always shower before entering your jacuzzi to avoid dirt and soap scum from affecting the jets on your jacuzzi.
+Some harsh products, such as quartz shower walls, can even harm jacuzzi surrounds.

-This means that the clogging from shampoos or other unapproved items isn’t covered under the warranty and will be your own cost to absorb.
+This means the clogging from shampoos or other unapproved items isn’t covered under the warranty and will cost you.
 While repairing a hairline crack in a fiberglass tub is easy, fixing a clogged jet in a jacuzzi isn’t.

 DO: Know if it’s an air tub or a jacuzzi

-Air tubs produce jets of air into the tub and won’t be affected much by bath bubble although it’s still not a good idea to add bath products into them.
+Air tubs produce jets of air into the tub and won’t be affected much by bath bubbles, although it’s still not a good idea to add bath products.
 On the other hand, a jacuzzi is a water jet system that sends jets of water onto the body from the side of the tub.
-This is affected by some bath products such as bubbles and oils.
+This is affected by some bath products, such as bubbles and oils.

-There are tubs that use both water and air jets to provide an experience from both worlds.
-Even for these ones, you should stay away from products that aren’t approved for their use to avoid damage.
+Some tubs use water and air jets to provide an experience from both worlds.
+Even for these ones, you should avoid products that aren’t approved for their use to avoid damage.

 DO: Use bath bombs instead of bath bubble

-Bath bombs formulated for use in the jacuzzi are way better than bath bubble as they don’t create any bubbles or clog up the drain of the tub.
-If you store bombs well, you can have the best experience as they fizz around in the tub spreading essential oils and other relaxing ingredients.
+Bath bombs formulated for the jacuzzi are way better than bath bubbles as they don’t create any bubbles or clog up the tub drain.
+If you store bath bombs well, you can have the best experience as they fizz around in the tub spreading essential oils and other relaxing ingredients.

 DO: Use bath salts

 Bath salts such as Epsom salts, Dead Sea salt, pink Himalayan salt, and many others all help spice up your experience in the jetted tub without the risk of damage.
-These salts help reduce pain, inflammation, provide relief for fatigued muscles, relieve anxiety, and heal some skin problems.
+These salts help reduce pain, inflammation, relieve tired muscles, relieve anxiety, and heal some skin problems.

 DO: Read the tub’s manual

-Reading your tub’s manual has many benefits one of which is to prevent any problems that may occur when using it.
-For example, bath bubble isn’t good for use with jetted tubs and this is in all jetted tubs’ manuals.
+Reading your tub’s manual has many benefits, including preventing problems when using it.
+For example, bath bubble isn’t good for use with jetted tubs, and this is in all jetted tubs’ manuals.

 Bath products for Jacuzzi tubs